-The Lord Mayor's Show is naturally accessible and enjoyable by everyone but it is worth planning for crowded pavements, and of course you will not be able to drive into the area in the usual way.
+The Lord Mayor's Show is naturally accessible and enjoyable by everyone but it can be very busy, and of course you will not be able to drive into the area.

 In quieter places like Fleet Street, Victoria Embankment and Queen Victoria Street the crowd should be much more manageable and you should be able to use folding chairs.
 There is also less of a crush during the return leg of the procession, so for wheelchair users the best option may be to head for Victoria Embankment at about 1pm.

-If you decide to go for the first leg of the procession - which is usually a bit more lively - and you want to be at the front of the crowd, try to get there by about 10.
+If you decide to watch the first leg of the procession and you want to be at the front of the crowd, try to get there by about 10.
 Front row positions are bagged quite early on.

 Accessible WC's are provided at various locations around the parade route including Blackfriars Bridge, Old Bailey, New Change and on Queen Victoria Street (junction with Cannon Street).
-All of them are marked on our one page map, in the access map and in the interactive maps of our smartphone apps.
-You can also find them using the City's neat Toilet Finder app on android or iOS.
+All of them are marked on our one page map.
+There is more information on the City website including an interactive map and links to the Toilets 4 London app for android or iPhone.